-- Continue to develop data sharing arrangements with other healthcare providers to ensure safeguarding concerns, information relating to care and treatment delivered by other services, or changes made to patient medications are effectively shared and actioned. - Improve the quality of patient care records to ensure consultation notes are detailed, contain all red flag exclusions and safety netting advice, and records of any examinations undertaken, and medication reviews contain information on the medications reviewed. - Improve the oversight and management of patients prescribed controlled drugs to ensure there are evidenced attempts at reducing patients' dependencies where appropriate. - Improve the storage of emergency medicines and equipment to ensure they are appropriately signed and stored in line with guidance. - Improve the oversight and checking arrangements of emergency equipment to ensure all recommended emergency equipment is available, and any expired equipment is removed. - Improve the oversight and management of vaccines to ensure any expired vaccines are removed promptly and appropriately disposed of. - Improve the oversight and management of medicine fridges to ensure only authorised staff have access to fridge contents and fridge temperatures are checked using a secondary independent thermometer. - Improve processes for the management and recording of historic safety and medication alerts.
+- Continue to develop data sharing arrangements with other healthcare providers to ensure safeguarding concerns, information relating to care and treatment delivered by other services, or changes made to patient medications are effectively shared and actioned. - Improve the quality of patient care records to ensure consultation notes are detailed, contain all red flag exclusions and safety netting advice, and records of any examinations undertaken, and medication reviews contain information on the medications reviewed. - Improve the cleanliness and maintenance procedures for the practice to ensure all areas meet minimum infection prevention and control standards. - Improve the oversight and management of patients prescribed controlled drugs to ensure there are evidenced attempts at reducing patients' dependencies where appropriate. - Improve the storage of emergency medicines and equipment to ensure they are appropriately signed and stored in line with guidance. - Improve the oversight and management of medicine fridges to ensure only authorised staff have access to fridge contents and fridge temperatures are checked using a secondary independent thermometer. - Improve processes for the management and recording of historic safety and medication alerts. - Improve the management of patients who have had an exacerbation of asthma to ensure they are followed up promptly after their exacerbation.

-- Improve the management of patients who have had an exacerbation of asthma to ensure they are followed up promptly after their exacerbation. - Implement a formalised programme of regular and repeat clinical audit. - Improve systems for the identification of patients who are carers or have caring responsibilities. - Improve the quality of meeting minutes to ensure they provide a clear and effective oversight of all items discussed.
+- Implement a formalised programme of regular and repeat clinical audit. - Improve systems for the identification of patients who are carers or have caring responsibilities. - Improve the quality of meeting minutes to ensure they provide a clear and effective oversight of all items discussed.